sammancoaching/website/learning_hours/small_steps/test_list.md

 * 5 min connect: what to do before you start coding?
 * 10 min concept: Test List
-* 30 min do: shopping basket or similar
+* 30 min do: Mars Rover
 * 10 min reflect: Correlate test list with TDD cycles

 ### Connect
 Ask people to review [these options](https://emilybache.github.io/exercises/warm_up_questions/tdd_overview_what_would_you_do.html).
 Ask them to choose an option and read the consequences.

 ### Concept: Test List
 Before writing your first test, you should do a little analysis and identify scenarios that you'll want to make into test cases.
-Remind people of the test lists you made for previous katas you did in other sessions.
+Remind people of the test lists you used for previous katas you did in other sessions.
+When you have reviewed two or three test lists, ask them what the characteristics are for a good test list.
+You're looking for things like:

+- Each case has example input and expected result
+- A rule or a name to describe each case
+- Not too many cases, you will add to the list when you start programming

+Write these characteristics up on a whiteboard.

 ### Concrete: Write test lists
-Ask them to work in pairs to come up with test lists.
-Give them a requirements document to work from.
+Ask them to work in pairs to come up with a test list.

+- Give them a requirements document to work from, like [MarsRover](https://emilybache.github.io/exercises/kata_descriptions/mars_rover.html).
+- After they have had time to read it, ask if there are any questions about the requirements.
+Take the role of business expert and answer their questions.
+- Ask them to write a list of 4-6 test case ideas, give them 5-10 minutes
+- Ask them to show their list to another pair and discuss if it has the characteristics identified earlier.
+- Spend a few more minutes improving the list in pairs

 ### Conclusions: make a common list
-After 15 minutes or so, have pairs report the scenarios they came up with.
-Write them on a whiteboard and synthesize all the suggestions into a single list.
+Synthesize all the suggestions into a single list.
+Perhaps use dot voting to choose the top 3 suggestions out of all the lists.
+With that as a starting point, ask people to take turns to suggest one improvement or addition to the list.

-Repeat with a second problem if there is time.
+Repeat with a second problem if there is time, for example [Fractions](https://emilybache.github.io/exercises/kata_descriptions/fractions.html) or [MontyHall](https://emilybache.github.io/exercises/kata_descriptions/monty_hall.html).

-[Shopping Basket](https://emilybache.github.io/exercises/kata_descriptions/shopping_basket.html) is a good problem for this.
-There are perhaps half a dozen scenarios to think about and make into a list.
-[MarsRover](https://emilybache.github.io/exercises/kata_descriptions/mars_rover.html) would also work, or [Fractions](https://emilybache.github.io/exercises/kata_descriptions/fractions.html) or MontyHall.